-Below: This graph shows the average smolt-to-adult ratio in the context of how many dams the fish must pass.
-Fish with fewer dams to navigate such as populations in the Deschutes and the John Day typically have higher SARs.
+Below: This graph shows the average smolt-to-adult return ratio in the context of how many dams the fish must pass.
+Populations with fewer dams to navigate, such as the Deschutes and the John Day, typically have much higher SARs.
+(Note: John Day & Deschutes SARs are measured at Bonneville dam, Yakima at McNary dam, and Snake River at Lower Granite dam)